- Finding the perfect piano or keyboard sound can be a difficult task

 If you’ve ever spent an hour or two (or ten) flicking through a library of snares or kickdrums to find the one perfect sound for your drum rack, the likelihood of you having the same issue with pianos is probably rather high.

-Some of the free ‘virtual pianos’ out there are mind-bogglingly incredible, but unfortunately, some of them leave a lot to be desired.
+Some of the free ‘virtual pianos’ out there are mind-bogglingly incredible (and won’t require an expensive re-tune every year!), but unfortunately, some of them leave a lot to be desired.

-In this article, I’ll help you navigate past the trash and straight to some of the best and most usable piano VSTs/midi keyboard software in 2020.
+In this article, I’ll help you navigate past the trash and straight to some of the best and most usable piano VSTs/MIDI keyboard software.

-This article will list a decent selection of quality and unique piano plugins available to you for free, right now, as youre reading this, wasting time on digesting my words instead of running out and grabbing everything on this list because its free and its great.
+This article will list a selection of quality and unique piano plugins available to you for free, right now, as you’re reading this, wasting time on digesting my words instead of running out and grabbing everything on this list because it’s free and it’s great.

 1. A73 Piano Station Review

-This program utilises 73 on-screen keys which can be either clicked or controlled via the computer keyboard or a midi device, giving you 6 octaves to play with, which is more than enough to be able to play across a dynamic range.
+This program utilizes 73 on-screen keys which can be either clicked or controlled via the computer keyboard or a MIDI device, giving you 6 octaves to play with, which is more than enough to be able to play across a dynamic range.

 Ease of Use/Functionality

-The A73 Piano Keyboard supports both 32-bit and 64-bit systems with the ability to be controlled in a number of ways including via external midi keyboard devices.
-This piano also have the ability to save internal projects when used in stand-alone mode.
+The A73 Piano Keyboard supports both 32-bit and 64-bit systems with the ability to be controlled in a number of ways including via external MIDIkeyboard devices.
+This piano also has the ability to save internal projects when used in stand-alone mode.

 - Allows the user to stack up to three different melodic and percussive elements to create a unique composition

-- Customizable user interface with an aesthetically pleasing selection of colour palettes.
+- Customizable user interface with an aesthetically pleasing selection of color palettes.

 2. Spitfire Audio ‘LABS SERIES’ Soft Piano